 This troper finally noticed a pattern in Mega Man X: Command Mission.
 The game is divided into a total of ten chapters.
 You fight a boss at the end of each chapter.
 The first boss is a flunky with no real impact on the story, it's just...y'know, there.
 The next eight stages are the main bosses (with two battles in Chapter 9) and the final chapter is the boss rush and final bosses.
 In the main X series, you fight an intro boss, eight Maverick bosses, and then a boss rush leading into the final battle.
 While Command Mission was essentially the Ensemble Dark Horse of the series, they kept the same pattern all along.

 I always found it strange how in X, X would never retain his armors, especially after later games showing it was possible, but those first few armors never made a comeback.
 Then it occurred to me.
 In X1, X is almost pathetically weak compared to the Mavericks until his armor is obtained.
-In X2, which only happened months after X1, the armor is gone... but X can now dash without it!
-And his fully charged buster shot now has a pinkish tint to it!
-In the third game, that pinkish tint is even MORE apparent, and in the fourth game, it's a solid gold!
+In X2, which only happened six months after X1, the armor is gone... but X can now dash without it!
+And his fully charged buster shot now has a pinkish aura to it!
+In the third game, that aura is even MORE apparent, and in the fourth game, it's a solid green!
 X's first three armors had integrated into his systems until they became a natural part of him.
 The only reason he keeps starting with so little health is because the Maverick Wars necessitated that weapons technology advance beyond his armor's ability to compensate.
 The armors were stacking this whole time!
 Though granted, there are SOME losses of functionality.
 X can't air dash, no matter how many times the armor gives him the capability.

 Zero can also be used as evidence here.
 In the first game, we see nothing of Zero's power other than he's a freakishly powerful robot.
 He takes the arm off Vile's Ride Armor with a single level 2 blast.
 He then turns and tells X that he has the potential to become as powerful as he is.
 In X1 and X2, Zero is an enormously powerful robot.
 Even with all his armor upgrades in X1, X could still not damage Vile's Ride Armor.
 In X3, the first time Zero is playable, he is roughly as powerful as X becomes with all his armor from that game.
 Vile also re-appears with even MORE powerful Ride Armors, but they aren't invincible anymore, and X can still damage them with his basic buster, which now has the stacked effects from the previous two armors.
 In X4, Zero starts out just as weak as X does, which means that weapons technology has finally caught up to him, and he too must now rely upon life capsule upgrades and armor boosts to keep his edge in the game.
 It also means that by the end of X3, X had finally fulfilled Zero's prediction, and had become as strong as Zero himself.